Change Your Mind (Steven Universe): Writing, art and animation

-The episode was directed by supervising directors Joe Johnston and Kat Morris and art director Liz Artinian, and written and storyboarded by Johnston, Morris, Lamar Abrams, Miki Brewster, Danny Cragg, Hilary Florido, Ian Jones-Quartey, Christine Liu, Jeff Liu, Katie Mitroff, Paul Villeco, and series creator and executive producer Rebecca Sugar.
+The episode was directed by supervising directors Joe Johnston and Kat Morris and art director Liz Artinian, and written and storyboarded by Johnston, Morris, Lamar Abrams, Miki Brewster, Danny Kilgore, Hilary Florido, Ian Jones-Quartey, Christine Liu, Jeff Liu, Katie Mitroff, Paul Villeco, and series creator and executive producer Rebecca Sugar.
 Former supervising director Jones-Quartey, who had departed from the series to create OK K.O.!
 Let's Be Heroes, returned to storyboard a brief segment of the episode.
 This marked the most writers/storyboard artists credited for a single episode; they were credited in the alphabetical order of their last names.
 The sequence in which Steven's Gem and human bodies reunite was animated by guest animator James Baxter, a veteran of Disney animated films.

 The episode features the debut of three new fusions: Steven fuses for the first time with Pearl, forming "Rainbow Quartz 2.0" (voiced by Alastair James), and with Garnet, forming Sunstone (voiced by Shoniqua Shandai).
 Shortly afterwards, all four main Crystal Gems fuse to form Obsidian.

 In October 2020, Sugar said that she hoped that the episode is "relatable to a lot of LGBTQIA+ kids and teens" with those in places of authority telling you something that isn't true and thinking they are at fault, instead of it being something bigger.